dmattp/bang/README.md

 # Status

 Bang! is barely a month old and many features are incomplete and specifications are tentative.
-The current implementation is naive but usable.
-Performance is reasonable, but not quite at par with more mature languages like Lua/Ruby/Python.
+The current implementation is rough around the edges but usable.
 There are probably issues that make it unsuitable for use in long-lived production environments.
 But it does demonstrate the concepts and runs short-lived scripts quite ably.
+Performance is reasonable, but not quite at par with more mature languages like Lua/Ruby/Python.

 # Introduction